 Update: Moto has confirmed that many of its recent phones will receive the update soon, including the Moto G4 and Moto G4 Plus, which were originally excluded from the list due to a marketing error.
 Plus it's now confirmed the Essential Phone will be updated to Oreo in the next few months.

-Android Oreo is the official name of the next version of Google’s mega-popular mobile operating system set to release soon.
+Android Oreo is the official name of the next version of Google’s mega-popular mobile operating system that's available now for select devices.

 - Here’s how to install Android Oreo right now